jkrogager/simpaqs/README.md

 Code to generate a sample of random quasars with realistic absorption systems:
-Lyman-alpha forest, Lyman-limit systems and DLAs, including their metal lines and molecular and CI fine-structure lines in 20% of the DLAs above z > 2.4.
+Lyman-alpha forest, Lyman-limit systems and DLAs, including their metal lines and molecular and CI fine-structure lines in DLAs above z > 2.4.
 The metal lines only include singly ionized lines plus CIV and SiIV for now.

+Broad absorption lines can be turned on and off.

 The code also allows a simulation and exposure time estimation of a 4MOST target catalog.
 For this see the section about *ETC simulator* below.